Wrestling Workout - Training for Wrestling - Wrestling Training - Wrestling Workouts - Wrestling Exercises

 c.
 DB Step Up (4×8)

-So to start, let me first post some videos of exercises that I’ve already detailed and below each video I’ll put a link to the blog post that details the exercise in case you have any questions on the proper technique after watching it.
+I’ll first post some videos of exercises that I’ve already written about.
+Below each video I’ll put a link to the blog post that details the exercise in case you have any questions after watching the video.

 DB Jerk: